abunchofnerds-25/ccollections/README.md

 ctpool_future_free(f);                 /* release the caller's reference */
 ```

-Like a pool-backed future, a detached future starts with a reference count of 2 (caller + producer) and is freed once both sides have released their reference, in either order -- `ctpool_future_free` may be called before `ctpool_future_fulfill`, giving the same fire-and-forget semantics as the pool-backed case. `ctpool_future_fulfill` returns `ccol_not_permitted` if called a second time on the same future -- it is a one-shot handoff, not a mutable slot.
+Like a pool-backed future, a detached future starts with a reference count of 2 (caller + producer) and is freed once both sides have released their reference, in either order; `ctpool_future_free` may be called before `ctpool_future_fulfill`, giving the same fire-and-forget semantics as the pool-backed case. `ctpool_future_fulfill` returns `ccol_not_permitted` if called a second time on the same future; it is a one-shot handoff, not a mutable slot.
 Do not call `ctpool_future_fulfill` on a future returned by `ctpool_submit_future`/`ctpool_try_submit_future`/`ctpool_timed_submit_future`; those are fulfilled internally by the worker thread that runs their task.

 ### Phase Synchronization